 Placement Papers of Sapient 2016-2017.
-Learn and practice the placement papers and interview questions answers of Sapient and find out how much you score before you appear for your next interview and written test.
+Learn and practice the placement papers, syllabus and interview questions answers of Sapient and find out how much you score before you appear for your next interview and written test.

 Sapient Placement Papers - Interview Questions:1.
 Pointing to a photograph Anjali said, "He is the son of the only son of my grandfather."
 How is the man in the photograph related to Anjali?